 The page that opens is composed of four blocks:

 - Audience segmentation table

-To learn more about the structure of the Insights page, please read our article on the subject.
+To learn more about the structure of the Audiences page, please read our article on the subject.

 Kameleoon enables you to optimize your ROI.
 It records data related to your segments, over a period of up to two months, and displays it to help you make decisions.
 From these segments and data, you can create personalizations that match the behaviors and expectations of your audience as closely as possible.

 - Key data